cmbrandt/cxx-fundamentals/2_class_design_special.md

     <img src="https://github.com/cmbrandt/cxx-fundamentals/blob/master/img/special_member_functions_howard_hinnant2.png" alt="Image" />
 </p>

-The Rule of Three, Rule of Five, and Rule of Zero are a set of guidelines to follow about when and under what circumstances special member functions should be explicitly defined.
+The Rule of Three, Rule of Five, and Rule of Zero server as a set of guidelines to follow about when and under what circumstances special member functions should be explicitly defined.

 ## Rule of Three

 If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it mostly likely requires all three.

-When objects of user-defined types are copied are copy-assigned in various situations (passing/returning by value, manipulating a container, etc.), these special member functions will be called, if accessible.
-If they are not explicitly user-defined, they are implicitly defined by the compiler.
+When objects of class type are copied or copy-assigned in various situations (passing/returning by value, manipulating a container, etc.), these special member functions will be called.
+If they are not explicitly defined by the user, they are implicitly defined by the compiler.

-The implicitly-defined special member functions are typically incorrect if the class manages a resource whose handle is an object of non-class type (raw pointer, POSIX file descriptor, etc.), whose destructor does nothing, and whose copy constructor and copy assignment operator perform a "shallow copy" (copy the value of the handle, without duplicating the underlying resource).
+The implicitly-defined special member functions are typically incorrect if the class manages a resource whose handle is an object of non-class type (raw pointer, POSIX file descriptor, etc.), whose destructor does nothing, and whose copy constructor and copy assignment operator perform a shallow copy.

-The Rule of Three states that if a class explicitly define any of the destructor, copy constructor, or copy assignment operator, then it should explicitly define all three.
+The Rule of Three states that if a class explicitly defines any of the destructor, copy constructor, or copy assignment operator, then it should explicitly define all three.

 ## Rule of Five

-With the advent of C++11 the Rule of Three can be broadened to The Rule of Five.
-C++11 implements move semantics, which enable the efficient transfer of resources from one object to another by reducing unnecessary copies and memory allocations.
-This is performed using rvalue references with move constructors and move assignment operators.
+With the advent of C++11, the Rule of Three can be broadened to the Rule of Five.
+C++11 provides move semantics, which enable the efficient transfer of resources from one object to another by reducing unnecessary copies and memory allocations.
+These operations are performed using rvalue references with move constructors and move assignment operators.

 More formally, the Rule of Five states that if a class explicitly define any of the destructor, copy constructor, copy assignment operator, move constructor, or move assignment operator, then it should explicitly define all five.